tanfwong/rfsoc_notes/_sources/ch1/workflow.md

 ## Class Vitis Extensible Platform
-* To ease the development process, I have built a simple Vitis extensible platform in step 1 of {numref}`sec:vaadf_steps` for use in class.
+* To ease the development process, I have built a simple Vitis extensible platform described in step 1 of {numref}`sec:vaadf_steps` for use in class.
 The platform is called `rfsoc_adc_vitis_platform` and will be provided.
 Those interested may follow the steps similar to those in [this tutorial](https://github.com/tanfwong/rfsoc4x2/blob/main/vitis_adc_platform.md) to generate the Vitis platform.